Try Sutrisno

-Try Sutrisno (/id/; born 15 November 1935) is an Indonesian retired army general who served as the sixth vice president of Indonesia from 1993 to 1998.
+Try Sutrisno (/id/; 15 November 1935 – 2 March 2026) was an Indonesian politician and army general who served as the sixth vice president of Indonesia from 1993 to 1998.
 Born in Surabaya, Dutch East Indies (now Indonesia), Try graduated from the Army Technical Academy in 1959.
 During his career, Try held the positions of Chief of Staff of the Indonesian Army (1986–1988) and Commander of the Armed Forces of the Republic of Indonesia (1988–1993).

-Early life
+Early life and education

 Try Sutrisno was born on 15 November 1935 in Surabaya, Dutch East Indies (now Indonesia).
 His father, Subandi, was an ambulance driver, and his mother, Mardiyah, was a housewife.
 Following the proclamation of Indonesian Independence in 1945, the Indonesian National Revolution began.
 Try and his family moved from Surabaya to Mojokerto.
 His father then worked as a medical officer for the Poncowati Army Battalion, forcing Try to stop his schooling and make a living as a cigarette and newspaper seller.
 At age 13, Try wanted to join the Poncowati Battalion and fight, but no one took him seriously, and he ended up being employed as a courier.
 Try's duty was to find information on areas occupied by the Dutch Army as well as retrieving medicine for the Indonesian Army.
 Finally in 1949, the Dutch retreated and recognized Indonesia's independence.
 Try and his family then returned to Surabaya, where he completed his education in 1956.

-After graduating from high school, Try joined Army Technical Academy (Atekad) in 1956.
+After graduating from high school, Try joined the Army Technical Academy (Atekad), now Akmil, in 1956.
 He passed an entrance examination but then failed the physical examination.
-Despite this, Major General Djatikoesoemo took interest in Try and summoned him back.
-Try participated in a psychological examination in Bandung, West Java, and was then accepted into the (Atekad) as a cadet.
+Despite this, Major General Djatikoesoemo took an interest in Try and summoned him back.
+Try participated in a psychological examination in Bandung, West Java, and was then accepted into Atekad as a cadet.

 Military career

 Early military career

-Try's first Military experience was in 1957, when he fought against the PRRI Rebellion.
-The rebellion was led by a group of separatists in Sumatra wishing to establish an alternative Government to that of President Sukarno's.
-Try completed his military education in 1959, when he graduated from ATEKAD and was commissioned a second lieutenant in the Indonesian Army.
+Try's first military experience was in 1957, when he fought against the PRRI Rebellion.
+The rebellion was led by a group of separatists in Sumatra wishing to establish an alternative government to that of President Sukarno's.
+Try completed his military education in 1959, when he graduated from Atekad and was commissioned a second lieutenant in the Indonesian Army.

 Try's early experience in the ABRI included stints in Sumatra, Jakarta, and East Java.
 In 1972, Try was sent to the Army Staff College (Seskoad).
 In 1974, Try was chosen to be President Suharto's adjutant.
 Suharto took a liking to Try and from then on, Try's military career would skyrocket.

 KODAM XVI/Udayana and KODAM IV/Sriwijaya

 In 1978, Try was appointed to the position of Regional Command Chief of Staff at KODAM XVI/Udayana.
 A year later, he would become the Regional Commander of KODAM IV/Sriwijaya, where he had started his career.
 As Regional Commander, Try moved to suppress the crime rate as well as stopping lead smuggling.
-He even participated in an environmental campaign to return Sumatran elephants to their natural habitats.
+He also participated in an environmental campaign to return Sumatran elephants to their natural habitats.